salahudeenofficial/seg_masking/README.md

 # Mask SegFormer - Alternative Human Parsing with SegFormer B5

 This is an alternative masking approach that uses **SegFormer B5** for human parsing instead of the ATR parsing model.
-Everything else remains the same (OpenPose, masking logic, etc.).
+Masking is performed entirely using SegFormer parsing - no OpenPose or other pose detection is required.

 ## Key Differences